marcelm/cutadapt/doc/installation.rst

 Installation with conda
 -----------------------

-Alternatively, cutadapt is also available as a conda package from the `bioconda channel <https://bioconda.github.io/>`_.
+Alternatively, cutadapt is available as a conda package from the `bioconda channel <https://bioconda.github.io/>`_.
 If you do not have conda, `install miniconda <http://conda.pydata.org/miniconda.html>`_ first.
 Then install cutadapt like this::